eventnetusa/eventnet/src/_vip/mall-kiosk.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      <div
-      id="note-eventnetusa-cannot-guarantee-that-all-client-requests-will-be-fulfilled-and-ready-to-open-by-medicare-oep-due-to-availability-of-mall-displays-as-pictured-above">Note:
-      EventNetUSA cannot guarantee that all client requests will be fulfilled and ready to open by Medicare OEP due to availability of mall displays as pictured above.</div>
+      ##### Note: EventNetUSA cannot guarantee that all client requests will be
+      fulfilled and ready to open by Medicare OEP due to availability of mall displays as pictured above.
     single_image_block:
       single_image_path:
     double_image_block: